 Procedure for Petition Consideration.
-Each petition before the MPC shall generally be allotted a total of twenty-five (25) minutes for the presentation of evidence, comments, and questions at the public hearing.
+Each petition before the MPC shall generally be allotted time for the presentation of evidence, comments, and questions at the public hearing.
 The President (or presiding member) shall have the authority to extend the time periods specified below where appropriate, unless otherwise directed by a majority of the quorum present.

 Introduction.
 The President shall introduce the petition and open it for discussion.

-Staff and Public Official’s Report.
-The Administrative Officer shall present the staff and public official’s report for the petition.
+Staff Presentation.
+The Administrative Officer shall present the basic facts of the petition, including, but not limited to: the location, type of request, and procedural process.
+The Administrative Officer may choose to provide the staff recommendation at this time, or choose to provide the recommendation following the petitioner’s presentation and public hearing.

 Presentation and Discussion of Support.
 The petitioner shall have a total of ten (10) minutes for the presentation of their petition, including those in support of the petition.